Introduction

 Accurate Measurements

-Measure the dimensions of your project area precisely.
-Use the formula Volume = Length × Width × Height for rectangular areas and adjust for other shapes as needed.
+Carefully measure your project area.
+For rectangular spaces, apply the formula Volume = Length × Width × Height and adjust for different shapes as necessary.

 -